Grid project Niederwil – Obfelden

 Project

-When drawing up the detailed plan, Swissgrid attaches great importance to routing the lines in a way that is as compatible with residential areas and as gentle on the landscape as possible.
+The Federal Council’s decision on the planning corridor and the technology forms the basis for the next project phase.
+Swissgrid started working on the construction project at the end of 2022.
+Detailed planning involves determining the exact line routing and locations, as well as specifying the dimensions of the pylons and the transition structures that will connect the overhead line section to the underground cable section.
+During the planning phase, Swissgrid attaches great importance to routing lines in a way that is as compatible with residential areas and as gentle on the landscape as possible.
 The corridor allows for a line routing that is far enough from residential areas to significantly reduce the visual impact thanks to the dismantling of the existing 220 kV line.
-In addition, Swissgrid is examining options for bundling its 380 kV line with Axpo’s 110 kV line along two sections of the planning corridor.
+In addition, Swissgrid is examining options for bundling its 380 kV line with Axpo's 110 kV line along two sections of the planning corridor.
 The construction project should meet the requirements of regional planning as well as landscape and environmental protection, and take into account the concerns of the local population as far as possible, whilst being both technically feasible and economically justifiable.

 General site plan Niederwil – Obfelden